 Hamilton shocked to start on pole

-Lewis Hamilton was shocked when he was informed by his Mercedes team that his final lap in qualifying had been good enough for pole position for Sunday’s Hungarian Grand Prix.
+Lewis Hamilton admits he was shocked when his Mercedes team told him that his final lap in qualifying had been good enough for pole position for Sunday’s Hungarian Grand Prix.

-The Briton had been second fastest in both Q1 and Q2, behind his team-mate Nico Rosberg but stormed to first in Q3 with a time of 1.19.388, to collect the 30th pole position of his career and his fourth for Mercedes.
+The Briton had been second fastest in both Q1 and Q2, behind his team-mate Nico Rosberg but stormed to first in Q3 with a time of 1.19.388, to collect the 30th pole position of his career and his fourth since joining Mercedes.

-“I was really surprised when the guys told me over the radio that I was on pole today”, explained the 2008 world champion.
+“I was really surprised when the guys told me over the radio that I was on pole today,” said Hamilton.
 “It was a good lap but I thought Sebastian had done enough.
 So it’s fantastic – and also to get three pole positions in a row.
 It’s great to start from the front but, like we know, the race is where we score the points.

 “Looking to tomorrow, this is a tough circuit to overtake on but it’s also a long run down to the first corner, and both Seb and the Lotus cars will be really quick.”

-Despite the bonus of starting on pole, Hamilton was still reasonably cautious as to how his Mercedes will deal with its tyres in the high heat in Hungary, which would be decisive to the outcome of the race.
+Despite the bonus of starting on pole, Hamilton is still cautious as to how his Mercedes will deal with its tyres in the high heat in Hungary, which could be decisive to the outcome of the race.

-Nico Rosberg in the sister Mercedes W04, who qualified in 4th was also surprised by the speed shown by the team in qualifying, after admitting that the team had been focused on race pace, rather than one-lap speed.
+Nico Rosberg qualified fourth in the sister Mercedes and says he was surprised by the speed shown by the team in qualifying, after admitting it had been focused on race pace, rather than one-lap speed.

 Image courtesy of Octane Photographic